Yamaha YM2612: Yamaha YMF276

 The YMF276, a.k.a.
-OPN2L, is a low-power version of the YM3438, used in the Fujitsu FM Towns II.
-It came in a smaller 24-pin SOP package.
-Unlike the YM2612 and YM3438, the YMF276 requires an external DAC chip.
-For this reason, the YM3433 was designed specifically for this version.
+OPN2L, is a low-powered version of the YM3438, used in later models of Fujitsu's FM Towns series (particularly the FM Towns II models), which came in a much smaller physical 24-pin SOP package.
+Unlike the YM2612 and YM3438, the YMF276 requires an external DAC chip like most other Yamaha FM chips.
+This could be the YM3433B external DAC chip (as used in the FM Towns II models) or other equivalent DAC chips.
+As such, it does not produce significant crossover distortion as with the YM2612/YM3438 chips due to it using an external DAC chip.